I Have Dermatillomania: Here's What Finally Helped Me Stop Picking My Skin

 I didn't feel like I was in control.
 As a sober person, I know what unmanageability looks like, but I also know that support groups work for me.
 So I figured I'd give one a try.

 I found a group for BFRBs, and it was exactly what I needed.
 The other people in the group had behaviors similar to mine, including the level of obsession.
 In group we worked on checking expectations of ourselves and holding ourselves back from doing certain things.
-It was only ever women in the group—shocker.
-I think women are more apt to reach out and look for help.
-I immediately felt much less alone and really connected to these women.
+I immediately felt much less alone and really connected to these people.

 One of the best things I did to stop picking was to change my self-talk about my skin.
 I shifted the narrative from "I have bad skin," to "I have a problem picking my skin."
 Here's the thing: Nobody's skin is perfect.
 We're human; we're flawed; this is who we are.
 In my fantasy, I'm airbrushed at all times.
 It's so unreasonable!